Codebrahma/react-lite-ui/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-name: Issue template
-about: Bug report and feature request template
+Issue type: Bug report / feature request
-title: ''
-labels: ''
-assignees: ''

 ---

-**Is this a bug or feature request?**

-Bug / Feature Request.

 **Description of the bug or feature request**